jan-forest/autoencodix/README.md

 ### 1. Set up VPN
-See instructions sent over via email a few days ago:
+If not done so aready, follow the instructions sent over via email a few days ago:
 1. Download VPN client [here](https://www.eduvpn.org/client-apps).
 2. Launch client and log in with your guest account.
 3. If you have any errors, find solutions [here](https://faq.tickets.tu-dresden.de/otrs/public.pl?Action=PublicFAQZoom;ItemID=1284).